oracle/cloud-native-devops-workshop/springboot-sample/create.wercker.ci.md

 ![alt text](images/wercker/17.wercker.first.build.png)

 Before you move forward please inspect the *wercker.yml*.
 The source is available under your github repository.
 Open a new browser (tab) and go directly to *https://github.com/<YOUR_GITHUB_USERNAME>/wercker-springboot/blob/master/wercker.yml*.
-You should find the same configuration like below:
+Now focus on the first two steps in the configuration what should be the same like below:

 	box: combient/java-mvn
 	build: